I'm a principle designer at 8th Light, where I design and build custom software and consult on safe and inclusive design strategy.

 Cyanotypes are one-of-a-kind blue prints that result from a historical process that blends photography and printmaking.
 My prints feature botanicals and fabrics from meaningful spaces.
 I sell the best ones on Etsy.

-I write about technology, design, justice, mental health, minimalism and more on Medium.
+I write about technology, design, justice, minimalism and more on Medium.